satish-annigeri/rcdesign/README.md

 Immediate plans include the analysis and design at the *section* level:

+1. Design sections subjected to bending, shear and torsion.
 1. Analysis of rectangular *sections* subjected to axial compression and bending about one axis.
+2. Write user and API documentation using Sphinx.
 2. Design of rectangular and flanged *sections* subjected to bending, shear and torsion.
 3. Design of column *sections*.
 4. Detailing of *sections* subjected to bending, shear and torsion.
-5. Implementing a stress block to represent working stress method.
+5. Implementing a stress block to represent *working stress method*.

 Long term plans include: